● From writing the code → directing an AI engineering org

 The takeaway

-A cross-repo fix that used to take days of coordination now ships in one sitting.
-The squad moves faster without adding headcount, and its hard-won knowledge compounds instead of leaking.
+Before the orchestrator, one engineer authored 8% of every change to these products; now it's 59% — the majority, shipped solo.
+A cross-repo fix ships from one person in one sitting, the squad moves faster without adding headcount, and its hard-won knowledge compounds instead of leaking.

 The judgment was the work.
 The org runs the legwork — finding where to look, the syntax, the